 Question: How do I know what league my child will play in?

-Answer: When a local Little League® program is formed, it must submit a league boundary map.
+Answer: When a local Little League® program is formed, it must submit a league boundary map to Little League International.
 The boundary map serves several purposes within the Little League program, including maintaining a community environment within the league.
 Streets and areas are specifically outlined, and no local league boundary can overlap or encroach on another chartered Little League’s boundary.
 To find the league that you can participate in, use Little League’s League Finder tool.
-Enter your zip code or that of your child’s school to find out the league territory where your Little Leaguer should play.
-Once you get to your registration, check the league’s boundary map to make sure you’re registering your child for the correct league.
+Enter your zip code or that of your child’s school to find out the league territory where your Little Leaguer® may play.
+Once you get to your registration location, check the league’s boundary map to make sure you’re registering your child for the correct league.

 Question: What are boundaries?

-Answer: When a local Little League program is formed, it must submit a league boundary map.
+Answer: When a local Little League® program is formed, it must submit a league boundary map to Little League International.
 The boundary map serves several purposes within the Little League program, including maintaining a community environment within the league.
 Streets and areas are specifically outlined, and no local league boundary can overlap or encroach on another chartered Little League’s boundary.
 This ensures that community feel parents want.

 Question: Does my league offer online registration?

 Answer: Little League International has partnered with Sports Connect, to provide technology services to local leagues, and your league may use online tools to allow parents and guardians to register players through the league’s website.
-Many of these leagues have a secure page through their website that allows for online payment.
-Look at the league’s registration flier or advertisement to find out the website address.
+Many of these leagues have a secure page through their website that allows for online payment of registration or participation fees.
+Look at the league’s registration flier, printed advertisement, or social media pages to find out the website address.
 If you can’t find the website, call the league or a league official to inquire.

 Question: What is my child’s league age and in what division can he/she play?

 Answer: Your child’s league age can be determined by referring to the Little League Age Calculator.
-The age determination dates are different for baseball and softball, so be sure to use the correct calendar.
+The age determination dates are different for baseball and softball, so be sure to use the correct calendar for the current year.
 After checking your child’s league age, consult Little League’s Division of Play page to see in what division your child is eligible to play in this season.
 Not all local leagues offer all Little League divisions, so be sure to ask your league officials what options are available for your child.